kanehekili/VideoCut/README.md

 * Exact frame cut - see coment below
 * Conversion tools - from one container to another, change audio or video codecs...
 * Kicking out opencv using SDL and the libavcodec libraries.
-* Multi threaded transcoding (remux is fast enough ;-)

 ### Using remux instead of ffmpeg
 remuxX is based on ffmpeg, but uses an integrated approach to cut and join videos.
 Currently there is a bug in ffmpeg to concat mp4.
 Remux handles it correctly.
-To activate it, use the "coggs" icon and select "Experimental".
+To activate it, use the "coggs" icon and select "VideoCut muxer".

 Please note that excat cut (i.e. transcoding) is available for remux5.
 Since it runs single threaded, it is far too slow for usage.
 Will work on a mutlithreaded version.